-Ludisia Discolor is part of the Orchidaceae family and is native to Southern China, Indochina, Malaysia and Indonesia.
-It's commonly known as 'Jewel Orchid' and is a terrestrial grower.
-The leaves are dark in colour and ovate in shape and feel almost velvety in texture.
-Ludisia discolour flowers during autumn and winter, they are small white blooms with a distinct pleasant smell.
+Ludisia discolor is part of the Orchidaceae family and is native to Southern China, Indochina, Malaysia and Indonesia.
+This terrestrial grower is commonly referred to as a 'Jewel Orchid' due to the beautiful foliage.
+Leaves are ovate, dark green with copper venation, and leaves have a velvety texture.
+Ludisia discolor flowers during autumn and winter, they produce small white blooms which have a distinct pleasant smell.